MiguelCastillo/amd-resolve/README.md

 amd-resolver
 ===========

-Resolve AMD module names to a module meta with a File object.
+Resolve AMD module names to a module meta with a File object that is suitable to run in the browser.

 ### API